dh4gan/planet_1DEBM/README.md

 'make time_average' to produce a code which averages snapshots from the simulation 'make equilibrium' to produce a code which calculates the input albedo, cooling and other functions as a function of temperature for plotting

-Currently, no plotting scripts are supplied with this code!
+Two Python plotting scripts are supplied with this code:

+plot_log_planet_1DEBM.py - this plots the data in the log file, where quantities are stored as a function of time

+plot_timeaverage_planet_1DEBM.py - this plots a time average of data in the snapshot files, where quantities are stored as a function of latitude